-Sweat, Stench, and Pigeon Droppings Produce Supple Leather Goods at the Tanneries of Fez, Morocco
+Sweat, Stench, and Pigeon Droppings Produce Leather at the Tanning Pits of Fez, Morocco

 An employee handed us each a sprig of mint as we filed into the door of the Chouara Tannery.
 “Oh, they’re going to make tea for us, how nice,” I thought.
 I picked my way up the dark, narrow stairway, emerging three flights later into an open-air leather goods shop, where we were led to a terrace overlooking the tannery pits.
 The stench of rotting flesh and ammonia hit me full-force.
 Sheepishly, I held the mint under my nostrils, realizing it was meant to help mask the odor that emanated from the pits below.

 Chouara Tannery, largest of the three tanning pits of Fez, Morocco, was built in the 11th century and leather goods have been produced there using the exact same method for more than a thousand years.
 Skins are first placed into the white vats, which contain a mixture of water, limestone, and pigeon droppings.
 The limestone helps to remove hair from the skins while the acid in the pigeon droppings softens the hides.
 Three days later the skins are removed and washed, after which they are placed in the dying pits.